crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

-VisualVM retrieves this information by polling using JMX; however, the same exact information is presented in a thread dump of the JVM, along with more.
-We will first review the VisualVM "Threads" tab, and then later we review the thread dump itself to see the same information is available.
+VisualVM retrieves this information by polling using JMX; however, the same exact information is presented in a thread dump of the JVM.

+Later we review
+the thread dump itself to see the same information is available, and more.

 ![JVisualVM Threading Tab]({{ site.url }}{{ site.baseurl }}/assets/images/jvisualVmThreadingExampleWArrow.png)